watermark-woods/GateController/README.md

 ### Google Cloud
 1. In the [google apps script console](https://www.google.com/script/start/), create a new project
 2. Copy the contents of the googlecloudcode.js file to the project
+3. Update the googlecloudcode.js to reference correct calendar name
-3. Save the project
+4. Save the project
-4. Click the depoy button on the top right of the page
+5. Click the depoy button on the top right of the page
-5. Click the gear next to select type then choose Web App
+6. Click the gear next to select type then choose Web App
-6. Leave the Execute as you
+7. Leave the Execute as you
-7. Change the Who has access dropdown to Anyone
+8. Change the Who has access dropdown to Anyone
-8. Click the deploy button
+9. Click the deploy button
-9. Copy the Web app URL to the magic link section of the config file.
+10. Copy the Web app URL to the magic link section of the config file.
 ### Raspberry Pi Pico W
 1. Download the lates version of circutpython from [circutpython.org](https://circuitpython.org/board/raspberry_pi_pico_w/).
 2. Hold down the BOOTSEL button on the board and power on the board.